 Your most time-intensive responsibility is appointments in the spring:

-- Appoint a Conference Program Planning Committee (late January), which is responsible for planning the section's program at the Annual Conference during your year as chair.
+- Appoint a Conference Program Planning Committee (usually in late January or early February, per ACRL's instructions each year), which is responsible for planning the section's program at the Annual Conference during your year as chair.
 Either appoint yourself as chair of that committee or appoint a separate chair (and appoint yourself as a member).
+If you are not available to serve on the committee, ensure that you are available to answer questions.

-- Appoint a Nominating Committee (late January), collaborating closely with the ULS past-chair who chairs the nominating committee, to identify committee members.
+- Appoint a Nominating Committee (usually in late January or early February, per ACRL's instructions each year), collaborating closely with the ULS past-chair who chairs the nominating committee, to identify committee members.

-- Appoint candidates to fill vacancies on all ULS committees (currently ten) and discussion groups (currently five) for terms beginning when term as chair begins, including chairs of committees as necessary.
-Appointments are generally two years in length and planned so that no more than half of a committee will reach the end of their appointment in a given year.
+- Appoint candidates to fill vacancies on all ULS committees (currently ten) and discussion groups (currently five) for terms starting at the beginning of the appointment year (July), including chairs of committees as necessary.
+Appointments are generally two years in length and staggered so that no more than half of a committee will reach the end of their appointment in a given year.

 - Attend the meeting held by the ACRL program manager to learn about the ACRL volunteer and appointment system.